• Skip to content

 Most people want to know what kinds of programs are available for their family, what the church believes, and what kind of spiritual development and volunteer opportunities are available.

-Create a welcome center in the lobby and have a trained volunteer who can welcome the visitor, give them a tour of the facility, and answer any questions they may have.
+Create a welcome center in the lobby and have a trained volunteer who can welcome the visitors, give them a tour of the facility, and answer any questions they may have.

 4. Use Visitor Cards